 Can my employer require me to stay home if I have symptoms of or test positive for COVID-19 (coronavirus)?

 Yes.
 The CDC states that employees who become ill with symptoms of COVID-19 (coronavirus) should leave the workplace.
+Consistent with the CDC guidelines, an employer may require an employee to stay home if the employee has symptoms of COVID-19 or has tested COVID-19.
 The ADA does not interfere with employers following this advice.

 Can employees refuse to travel as part of their job duties?